WTCSC/port-scanner-MidnightKaze/README.md

 To use it, alter the original command to look like this:

 - `python3 scanner.py -p [port(s)] [CIDR address]` For a single port, simply type in the port number like this `-p 80`.
 For a ports, seperate each port like a comma like this `-p 80,120,127`.
-And for a port range, denote it with a hyphen like this `80-120`.
+And for a port range, denote it with a hyphen like this `-p 80-120`.
+You can also use `--ports` in place of `-p`.